vsolontsov-ll/pet-ll/README.md

 all other scenarios must be rejected as a "dirty hack".

 Initarray is a section in ELF containing a flat array of pointers to functions.
 The functions to be called at startup.
-C++ compilers usually uses this sections for initializing global and name-space-scoped static objects.
+C++ compilers usually uses this sections for initializing global and namespace-scoped static objects.

 Different platforms may have different order of initialization of even ignore this section.
 So this approach **is not portable**.

+### Buffer traits
+1. Unlimited -- at compile time we're 100% sure thread can't run out of space
+    * Can add a guard page and sighandler.
+2. Limited -- Chech it has enough space every time
+3. Replacable (limited).

+   Another thread may advertise a new buffer.
+Logger is free to take it when needed.
+E.g. bachground thread dumps RAM buffers to a file by completion.

+4. Mandatory replacable (limited)

+   Another thread may request a logger to use a new buffer.
+    E.g. another thread does msync on a memory-mapped file and up-front requires logger to use another buffer.

+### No space processing options
+1. Stall
+2. Allocate (request) and continue
+3. Drop the record
+    1. Silently
+    2. Somehow register dropped records number

-### Tagged integers
+## Tagged integers
 Time to time it's nice to destinguish integer arguments by type.
 E.g. it's done in std::chrono for date/time components.